ABOUT THE PROGRAM

 Meet with Mentor:

 Each fellow is assigned a mentor that they meet with biweekly.
-This is an intentional relationship for the fellow to be known and cared for by someone in a season of life ahead of them.
+This is an intentional relationship of discipleship for the fellow to be known and cared for by someone in a season of life ahead of them.

 SATURDAY